GoogleCloudPlatform/serverless-spark-workshop/lab-01/README.md

 This lab is data engineering centric and uses rules based processing to detect defective cell towers needing maintenance.
 It is self-contained and fully scripted to follow along at your own pace.<br>

-Lab contributed by: TekSystems
+Lab contributed by: TEKsystems

 ## 1. Prerequisites

-Successful environment creation per instructions in go/scw-tf
+Successful environment creation

 ## 2. Lab overview